elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 ## Working with invalid data

+#### Problem

-**Problem:** This anti-pattern refers to a function that does not validate its parameters' types and therefore can produce internal non-predicted behavior.
+This anti-pattern refers to a function that does not validate its parameters' types and therefore can produce internal non-predicted behavior.
 When an error is raised inside a function due to an invalid parameter value, this can confuse the developers and make it harder to locate and fix the error.

+#### Example

-**Example:** An example of this anti-pattern is when a function receives an invalid parameter and then passes it to other functions, either from the same library or a third-party.
+An example of this anti-pattern is when a function receives an invalid parameter and then passes it to other functions, either from the same library or a third-party.
 This will cause an error raised deep inside, which may be confusing for the developer who is working with invalid data.
 As shown next, the function `foo/1` is a user-facing API which doesn't validate its parameters at the boundary.
 In this way, it is possible that invalid data will be passed through, causing a "mysterious error".

 ```elixir
 defmodule MyLibrary do